 Being able to expand your investment options in a self-directed IRA can allow you to look beyond stocks and bonds.
 The potential downside, however, is that some of the things you may choose to invest in through a self-directed account could carry a higher degree of risk.

 A self-directed Roth IRA can open up new possibilities for investing, but it’s important to consider the pros and cons carefully.
 If you’re not well-versed in a certain type of investment, for example, or you’re unsure of the tax rules for prohibited transactions, you could do more harm than good in your portfolio.
 Before you dive in, take time to learn the finer points of self-directed investing and get help if you need it.

 - Take advantage of free resources and tools, such as retirement calculators, to help you determine your investing strategy and what steps you need to take to reach your retirement goals.
 Also, pay close attention to the fees associated with self-directed accounts and their underlying investments.
 While a self-directed approach could yield solid performance in your portfolio, high investment fees can nibble away at returns.

 - Consider working with a financial advisor to decide which investments belong in your self-directed Roth IRA and how to maximize tax efficiency.
-Finding the right financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/designer491, ©iStock.com/shapecharge, ©iStock.com/AndreyPopov